Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Bid Leakage Estimation

-Our goal is to estimate the prior probability that a random winner is corrupted $\alpha$ and the posterior probability that a specific winner is corrupted $f(corr \mid y)$.
-The latter may be expressed using the Bayes rule:
+Our goal is to estimate the prior probability $\alpha$ that a random winner is corrupted and the posterior probability $p_{bl}(y)$ that a specific winner is corrupted.
+The latter may be expressed using the Bayes rule and then transformed using equation (2):

-Following DEDPUL \citep{ivanov2019}, the densities $f_w(y)$ and $f_{\overline{w}}(y)$ may be estimated by applying Kernel Density Estimation to the classifier's predictions for the winners and the runner-ups respectively.
-Then, both priors $\alpha$ and posteriors $f(corr \mid y)$ may simultaneously be estimated by applying Expectation-Maximization algorithm to (4), thus reaching our goal.
+In equation (4), `ies $f_1(y)$ and $f_2(y)$ can be estimated from the data, e.g. via kernel density estimation.
+Notice that this procedure does not suffer from the curse of dimensionality, since the distributions are one-dimensional.
+The difference $\Delta_{12}(y)$ is also unknown, and this issue will be addressed later; for now, consider it exogenous.
+Then, the only unknowns in (4) are the priors and the posteriors.
+As proposed in DEDPUL \citep{ivanov2019}, both may simultaneously be estimated by applying Expectation-Maximization algorithm to (4).
+The procedure is to initialize $\alpha = 0$, estimate posteriors with (4), update the priors as the average posteriors $\alpha = \frac{1}{n} \sum p_{bl}(y)$, and repeat until convergence, i.e. until the priors and the average posteriors become sufficiently close.

-Now we address the issue of $\Delta_{12}$ estimation.
-The key step is to construct the synthetic data set of implicitly fair placebo auctions.
+We now address the issue of $\Delta_{12}(y)$ estimation.
+The key step is to construct the synthetic dataset of implicitly fair placebo auctions.
 As was previously discussed, placebo auctions are generated from the real auctions by dropping the winners and keeping the other participants which we know to be fair.
 In each hypothetical auction, the second-ranked bidder is assumed to be the winner, and the third-ranked bidder is assumed to be the runner-up.

-By applying the classifier that is trained on the real auctions to the placebo data set, we may obtain its predictions to later estimate the densities $f_{w_p}(x)$ and $f_{\overline{w}_p}(x)$ for the winners and the runner-ups of placebo auctions respectively, where:
+By applying the classifier that is trained on the real auctions to the placebo dataset, we may obtain its predictions to later estimate pdfs $f_{1_{(2,3)}}$ and $f_{2_{(2,3)}}$ for the winners and the runners-up of placebo auctions respectively (subscript (2,3) implies that the original winners are dropped), where:

-Thus, we may estimate $\Delta_{23}$ by using placebo auctions.
-This becomes crucial as we make a major assumption regarding equality of $\Delta_{12}$ and $\Delta_{23}$:
+Thus, we may estimate $\Delta_{23}(y)$ by using placebo auctions.
+This becomes crucial as we make a major assumption regarding equality of $\Delta_{12}(y)$ and $\Delta_{23}(y)$:

-\textbf{PARITY:} $\Delta_{12}$ = $\Delta_{23}$.
-The difference between the winners and the runner-ups in the real fair auctions is equal to this difference in the placebo auctions.
+\textbf{PARITY:} $\Delta_{12}(y)$ = $\Delta_{23}(y)$.
+The difference between probability density functions of distributions of winner's classifier' predictions for winners and runners-up in real fair auctions is equal to this difference in placebo auctions.

-Using the parity assumption we may estimate $\Delta_{12}$ and thus the priors $\alpha$ and the posteriors $f(corr \mid y)$ of bid leakage.
-In the next subsection we verify applicability of the parity assumption.
+Using the \textit{parity} assumption we may estimate $\Delta_{12}(y)$ and thus the priors $\alpha$ and the posteriors $p_{bl}(y)$ of bid leakage.
+We discuss and verify applicability of \textit{parity} in Section \ref{sec-verify-assumption}.